Language Arts Curriculum

 To dictate a sentence or a word means you say the sentence or word out loud and the child writes it down.
 After each word or sentence, give any correction needed.
 Have the child write the sentence or word correctly if it was incorrect the first time.

-child has a higher reading level, you can supplement with good books on your child’s reading level.
+The Level 1 Reader was previously an optional resource.
+It is now an integrated and required part of the updated 3.0 edition of the course.
+If your child is reading at a higher reading level, you can supplement with good books on your child’s reading level.

 Level 3 is meant to be completed one-on-one with a parent, as this course focuses heavily on phonics and reading.
 It is not required that your child complete one lesson per day, but rather, he or she will work for a certain amount of time.
 It is possible that only a portion of a lesson with be covered, or several lessons may be completed each day.
 Instructions are included in the course book.